anderlep/SAP-Analytics-Cloud/appendix-table/README.md

 Appendix Table is a custom widget for SAP Analytics Cloud (SAC) that displays filters, variables, input-control selections, totals, or any structured metadata in a flexible table format.

-The widget is fully dynamic, configurable, and supports SAC-like table styling.
+The widget is fully dynamic, configurable, and visually aligned with SAC native table behavior.

 ---